analysiscenter/ds-py3/README.md

-# DS-docker
-Docker containers for data science
+# Docker containers with python 3 environment for data science